runlevel5/ruby-journal-source/source/_posts/2012-10-06-install-ubuntu-with-pxe-via-osx.markdown

 }
 ```

-in which `X.X.X` is your network address, 'Y.Y.Y' is your subnet mask, `??:??:??:??:??:??` is the MAC address of the box you want to install to and finally Z.Z.Z.Z is the address of TFTP server.
+in which `X.X.X` is your network address, `Y.Y.Y` is your subnet mask, `??:??:??:??:??:??` is the MAC address of the box you want to install to and finally `Z.Z.Z.Z` is the address of TFTP server.

 3. Start the server with: